Digital Signage Font Guide | Chapter 1: Font Forms

-Changing any one of these factors will have an affect on the others.
+Changing any one of these factors will have an effect on others.

 Almost always, less text is better.
 If the message requires a large amount of information to be complete, it’s often a much better idea to address the audience briefly, then direct to an online source for additional information.
 This can be especially important when attention spans are minimal.

 One other consideration for font size is the line spacing.
 In most word processors, the default spacing is close to 1 (perhaps 1.1 or 1.2 in modern programs).
 However, that is often not enough for proper viewing of digital signage content.
 Make sure that you’re not cramming more information onto the display than can be easily viewed.
-For normal text, our Digital Signage Font Guide recommends 1.5 spacing is recommended to allow for text to read evenly over a display.
+Our Digital Signage Font Guide recommends 1.5 spacing to allow for text to read evenly over a display.

 There’s an old saying that goes “if everything is important, then nothing is.”
 This saying can be aptly applied to font styling options.
 Observe the following example: